kozec/sc-controller/docs/protocol.md

 - `Event: LEFT x y` - Sent when finger on left pad is moved. *x* and *y* is new position.
 - `Event: RIGHT x y` - Sent when finger on right pad is moved. *x* and *y* is new position.

-#### `Error: description`
+#### `Error: message`
 Sent to every client when error is detected.
-May be sent repeadedly, until error condition is cleared.
+May be sent repeatedly to indicate multiple errors, until all error condition is cleared.

-After that, `Ready.` is sent to indicate that emulation works again.
+After all errors are cleared, `Ready.` is sent to indicate that emulation works again.

 #### `Fail: text`
 Indicates error client that sent request.